 - Students must keep a detailed written report or log book of activities while on their practicum, and submit in report form to instructor upon completion of practicum.

 Grading System: Pass/Fail

 Percentage of Individual Work: 100

 - Practicum placement dependent upon instructor's discretion

-- Please review the Trades and Apprenticeship Safety and Attendance Policy.
+- All Students will sign and adhere to the Trades and Apprenticeship Safety and Attendance Rules and Regulatory Practices for Students Policy.